Securing Australia's Soil

 The Australian Soil Network

-The Australian Soil Network (the ‘Network’) comprises representatives from Rural Research and Development Corporations (RDC), government agencies, CSIRO, the University sector, and an independent chair.
-The Network formally reports to the AGSOC Research and Innovation Committee.
-The strategy is co-lead by CSIRO and the Grains Research and Development Corporation.
+The Australian Soil Network (the ‘network’) comprises representatives from Rural Research and Development Corporations (RDC), government agencies, CSIRO and the University sector.
+The committee formally reports to the AGSOC Research and Innovation Committee.
+The co-leads of the strategy are the NSW Department of Primary Industries and the Grains Research and Development Corporation.